Sudharson2814/Typewriter-animation-using-CSS/README.md

 ## Customization

-To customize the typewriter animation, you can modify the following in the `styles.css` file:
+To customize the typewriter animation, you can modify the following in the `index.html` file:

 - **Text Content:** Update the text inside the `.typewriter-text` class.
 - **Animation Speed:** Adjust the `animation-duration` property to control the speed of the typewriter effect.